warda-lukasz/bingovim/README.md

-# Bingovim!
+# Bingovim! 💀

-This is my configuration for neovim.
-It is a work in progress (as it always is) and I am constantly tweaking it (as always as it is also).
+This is my configuration for neovim 🤯.
+It is a work in progress (as it always is 😥) and I am constantly tweaking it (as always as it is also 😫).
-It uses Lazy package manager, which I heard is what the cool kids are using.
+It uses Lazy package manager 📦, which I heard is what the cool kids are using  😎🆒.

-## Installation
+## Installation 🚀

 1. Clone this repository to your `~/.config/nvim` directory.